New Super Mario Bros.

 A watery ambiance track, probably meant to be used in Cheepskipper's or Petey Piranha's boss room.

 The file name indicates that this is a test track.
-It seems to be a version of the credits theme with less instruments.
+It seems to be a shorter version of the credits theme with less instruments.

 There are also some empty or duplicate sound files: